Do you want to prevent crime, but you don’t know where to start? Here are five simple steps to prevent crime and increase your safety.

 Don’t walk home alone

-Sign up for RAD’s free 16-hour women’s self defense class
+Sign up for RAD’s free 16-hour self-defense class

 The Rape Aggression Defense (RAD) System is a program of realistic, self-defense tactics and techniques.
-It is a comprehensive course for women that begins with awareness, prevention and risk reduction, and incorporates hands-on defense training.
+It is a comprehensive course for women that includes awareness, prevention and risk reduction.
+It incorporates hands-on defense training.
 Registration is currently open to females for classes at different times throughout the semester.

 Avoid sleeping in public areas